saadmh902/yodeck-prometheus-exporter/README.md

 # yodeck-prometheus-exporter

-Export YoDeck Online/Offline status for use with prometheus/grafana
+Export YoDeck Online/Offline status for use with Prometheus/Grafana

-**Open yodeck-exporter.py add your API key and username**
+**Open yodeck-exporter.py and add your API key and username**